ImperialCollegeLondon/safedata/build_notes.md

 R CMD CHECK --as-cran --run-donttest safedata_$VERSION.tar.gz
 ```

+Two points to note:

+1. The built package and check output are saved in the parent directory of the repository, not in the repository itself.
+2. The version built is the one in the _currently checked out branch_.

-Look at the output of `R CMD CHECK` and resolve any issues before moving on.
-Do not worry about a note saying `Version contains large components` - that is about to be fixed.
+The key file to look at is `safedata.Rcheck/00check.log`.
+This contains a long list of checks applied to the code.
+Look out for `NOTE`, `WARNING` and `ERROR` and resolve these issues before moving on.
+If you are checking in the `develop` branch then you will see a note saying `Version contains large components` - that is about to be fixed.

 ### Create the new release branch

+If all is ok then the code is in theory to release.
 The following creates a new candidate branch containing the current `develop` code.
 You need to specify the upcoming release version number, so for example to release version `1.0.6`:

 ```sh
 git flow release start 1.0.6